 Besides the historic sights, Israel is also very contemporary – Tel Aviv is the entertainment hub of the country.
 With gorgeous beaches, authentic markets and a vibrant nightlife, you’ll see how incredibly the ancient city has ushered in the modern world.
 Israel is an incredibly technologically successful country.

-On the Highlights of Israel and Jordan tour you’ll see all of these religious hubs, and so much more.
+On the Highlights of Israel and Jordan tour you’ll see all of these religious hubs, historic monuments and so much more.
 Experiencing multiple pilgrimage sites and natural oases, like Mount Zion and the Dead Sea, you’ll leave with a far greater appreciation of the holy country’s immense historical and spiritual significance.

-So there you have it if Israel is the next destination on your bucket list – we hope you’re prepared and excited!
+So there you have it!
+If Israel is the next destination on your bucket list – we hope you’re prepared and excited!
 If you want to read more about this amazing destination, we’ve got an insider’s perspective!